Reverse Collapse: Code Name Bakery on Steam - User reviews, Price & Information

 Experience the newest tactical RPG from the creators of Girls’ Frontline.
 Some 30 years in the future, AU agent Mendo and the mysterious girl Jefuty find themselves in gruesome battles against armed URNC forces…

-Reverse Collapse: Code Name Bakery is a 2d, tactical rpg and turn-based tactics game developed by Shanghai Sunborn Network Technology Co. and Ltd. and published by XD.
+Reverse Collapse: Code Name Bakery is a turn-based tactics, multiple endings and singleplayer game developed by Shanghai Sunborn Network Technology Co. and Ltd. and published by XD.

 Released on March 21st 2024 is available only on Windows in 5 languages: English, Japanese, Simplified Chinese, Traditional Chinese and Korean.